lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 LunaTrace shows detected vulnerabilities in your project's dependencies in a clean, fast interface.
-It eliminates all the
-vulnerabilities it that can, based on situational information passed and our powerful analysis engine.
+It automatically dismisses all the vulnerabilities that it can, based on situational information and our powerful analysis engine.
-You also will see when a vulnerability is only in your `dev` dependencies, why the vulnerable package was included in the dependency tree, steps to patch, and other information you need to make a quick decision about the vulnerability.
+You will see when a vulnerability is only in your `dev` dependencies, why the vulnerable package was included in the dependency tree, steps to patch, and other information you need to make a quick decision about the vulnerability.